ThoughtWorksInc/Binding.scala/README.md

 ReactJS requires users provide a `render` function for each component.
-The `render` function should map `props` and `state` to a ReactJS's virtual DOM, and ReactJS framework creates a DOM with the same structure as the virtual DOM.
+The `render` function should map `props` and `state` to a ReactJS's virtual DOM, then ReactJS framework creates a DOM with the same structure as the virtual DOM.

 When `state` changes, ReactJS framework invokes `render` function to get a new virtual DOM.
 Unfortunately, ReactJS framework does not precisely know what the `state` changing is.